alperinugur/RDP_Enabler/README.md

 The service is able to send e-mail messages when it is triggered (either by service-start, or port-trigger)<br>
 To achieve this, you have to change the variables in Service1.cs file (code view), lines 27-33<br>

+Once you build your RDP_Enabler.exe.exe file, run the "install_service.bat" file as administrator.<br>

+Alternatively, you can open a CMD prompt as administrator and put the command as follows: <br>

+sc create RDP_Enabler binpath=".\bin\Release\RDP_Enabler.exe"    <br>

+Change the path as needed. <br>

 # USAGE

 Install the service and make it "Delayed Start" in service properties. <br>